Jason Mallinson: Where is the Cave Diver Now?

 Image Credit: Uni of Huddersfield News & Research/YouTube

-Coming to his current standing, Jason still resides in Huddersfield, where he seemingly consistently practices his skills to maintain his rope-access technician specialization and remain one of the best.
+In his current position, Jason still resides in Huddersfield, where he seemingly consistently practices his skills to maintain his rope-access technician specialization and remains one of the best.
 We should mention that the veteran cave diver received the Queen’s Gallantry Medal (2018), an honorary doctorate from his hometown university (2019), as well as the Pride of Britain Award (2018), which have opened more doors for him in terms of his reach.

 “I could never imagine that I would be stood here to receive this honour for doing something that comes naturally to me and for which I have had a passion for most of my life,” Jason said upon receiving his degree from the University of Huddersfield.
 The now nearly mid-50-year-old with an engineering background then added, “Don’t miss out on opportunities to do something different, something outside the box.
 You never know where they might take you.
 Be confident in your abilities and ignore your detractors.”